Selecting Cars for College Students

 We’ve filtered the list to include cars that achieved a 5-star overall rating, and those cars that achieved at least a 4-star rating for side impacts.
 A 5-star rating in the side impact test indicates a 5% or less chance of a serious injury, while a 4-star rating indicates a 6 to 10% chance of a serious injury.

-The table below contains the five cars that passed the requirements for safety:
+The table below contains the four cars that passed the requirements for safety: